TheoBourdais/ComputationalHypergraphDiscovery/README.md

 [![Code coverage][go_code_coverage_img]][go_code_coverage_url]
 [![License][repo_license_img]][repo_license_url]

-This is the source code for the paper "Computational Hypergraph Discovery: A Gaussian process framework for connecting the dots".
+This is the source code for the paper ["Computational Hypergraph Discovery: A Gaussian process framework for connecting the dots"][paper_url].
 Please see the [companion blog post](https://theobourdais.github.io/) for a gentle introduction to the method and the code.

 ## Installation

-The code is written in Pythyhon 3.7 and requires the following packages:
+The code is written in Python 3.7 and requires the following packages:
 - matplotlib
 - numpy
 - scipy